Dynatrace-APAC/dynatrace-apac.github.io/workshops/get-started-dt.md

 ![Smartscape](assets/dem/smartscape.png)

+### 3-min Overview

+<video id="c6naXcYqT7Y"></video>

+### Dynatrace Davis

-All the analyzed through **Dynatrace DAVIS**, our AI Engine that uses deterministic AI to performs an automatic fault-tree analysis.
-This is causation not correlation.
+All these are analyzed through **Dynatrace DAVIS**, our AI Engine that uses deterministic AI to performs an automatic fault-tree analysis.
+This is not just correlation but causation of problems.

-To learn more, use the [Interactive Demos](/interactive-demo) to find out more about why [Dynatrace](https://www.dynatrace.com/platform/) is unique
+To learn more, use the [Interactive Demos](/interactive-demo) to find out about why [Dynatrace](https://www.dynatrace.com/platform/) is unique

 <!-- ------------------------ -->
 ## Fine tune your environment
 Duration: 5

-You can now access your [home dashboard](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts/), by logging in to your Dynatrace monitoring environment.
-All monitoring data should be there already.
-However, some additional post-deployment steps are required.
+You can now also access your [home dashboard](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts/).
+However to obtain greater observability, some additional post-deployment steps are required.
 These steps could be found in our [documentation page](https://www.dynatrace.com/support/help/shortlink/section-get-started#step-4-fine-tune-your-environment)

 ### Deploy to other hosts